What it’s for

 TALKSHOP is different.
 Trained facilitators ensure that everyone gets to take part and nobody gets shouted down.
 It’s designed to promote respect and consensus, to encourage people to listen as well as talk.
 Above all it’s safe and fun.

-TALKSHOP works best when there are between 20 and 30 people and at least one facilitator.
+A TALKSHOP larger event is for between 20 and 30 people and at least one facilitator.
 It typically takes two to three hours.
 The facilitator starts by getting everybody to introduce themselves, gets their agreement to some ground rules, and sets out the timetable for the event.

 We encourage event sponsors to provide their own facilitators, which we will then train.
 Alternatively, we run training courses for facilitators.
 We believe that the skills of facilitation are crucial in building the new participative democracy we all seek; and we want as many people as possible to use these skills in all parts of their lives.
 It also helps us to grow faster.